 All undergraduate students at Texas A&M University-Commerce are enrolled in, and subject to the rules and regulations of the university.
-All music programs, however, are offered under the supervision of the Department of Music and the specific administration of undergraduate programs in music is the responsibility of the department.
-The Department of Music has rules and regulations that undergraduate students in music must also follow.
+All music programs are offered under the supervision of the Department of Music and the specific administration of undergraduate programs in music is the responsibility of the department.
+In addition to university-wide regulations, music students must abide by the regulations of the department.